Vega (Street Fighter): Conception and design

 When producing Street Fighter II, game director Akira Nishitani and character designer Akira "Akiman" Yasuda first focused on a list of countries to include fighters from in the title, and then developed each character for them.
 Nishitani wanted to include a ninja in the roster, however at that point in development Japan already had karate and sumo martial arts characters representing it, and the only remaining countries available to assign a fighter to were Spain and Thailand.
 Nishitani suggested trying to develop a Spanish ninja, something Yasuda was unsure would work and questioned if someone like that would actually exist.
 The concept was handed to Mizuho "Katuragi" Kageyama, where she was instructed to "draw a Spanish ninja" or alternatively "a Thai ninja."
 With only a two-month window between design and final content, Katuragi first focused on a Thai design, but then Akiman directed her to focus instead on a Spanish design.
 He pointed to Fist of the North Star as a possible inspiration, specifically a nameless masked character that appeared in it hailing from the "Lands of Asura".

-Several designs followed, his initial appearance consisting of a masked man in a ripped shirt with long, frizzy hair, followed by a heavily muscled masked man dressed as a matador with shoulder pads.
-A masked templar with a broadsword and cross on his chest was considered next, but unused due to concerns about Western market reactions to religious imagery at the time.
+Several designs followed.
+Vega's initial appearance consisted of a masked man in a ripped shirt with long, frizzy hair, which was followed by a heavily muscled masked man dressed as a matador with shoulder pads.
+A masked templar with a broadsword and cross on his chest was considered next; this design was not used, due to concerns about Western market reactions to religious imagery at the time.
 Another concept followed, featuring a masked ninja in a bodysuit armed with a long metal claw on his right hand, taking inspiration from a character that had previously appeared in the first Street Fighter game, Geki.
 At this same time, they considered fighting styles that would fit such a character and realized bullfighting could be adapted, implementing elements of a matador's appearance and technique into the character, and the claw taking the place of a matador's traditional sword.
 Vega's inclusion in Street Fighter Alpha 3 was the result of heavy fan requests.